Tribulation

 Most notably, the Apostle Paul had been a zealous persecutor when he was “Saul.”
 Stephen was stoned for his “transgression of the faith” with Saul looking on.

-James, the brother of John, lost his life by a sword; Peter narrowly escaping, and the remainder of the apostles fleeing.
+James, the brother of John, lost his life by a sword; Peter narrowly escaped, and the remainder of the apostles fled.

 He killed James the brother of John with the sword; Acts 12:2